swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 #### Challenges

-Rewrite the `center()` function so that it scales data to lie between 0.0 and 1.0 by default, but will allow the caller to specify lower and upper bounds if they want.
+  + Rewrite the `rescale` function so that it scales a vector to lie between 0 and 1 by default, but will allow the caller to specify lower and upper bounds if they want.
   Compare your implementation to your neighbor's: do the two functions always behave the same way?

 #### Key Points